 That's not the intention behind my argument really.
 People are using Claude to code a calculator (and that was something you could have done a year or two back), it just doesn't make sense when we already have perfectly adequate human-designed calculators.

 Of course, that is today AD.
-I have no reason to dispute the claim that in the near future, far more sophisticated and immediately compelling software artifacts won't be abundant, but their commercial moat will be nonexistent, since any other Claude Code Monkey should be able to replicate them in a fast-follower fashion.
+I have no reason to dispute the claim that in the near future, far more sophisticated and immediately compelling software artifacts will be abundant, but I must note that their commercial moat will be nonexistent, since any other Claude Code Monkey should be able to replicate them in a fast-follower fashion.

 And implicitly, I've accounted for larger models coordinating agentic swarms.
 Mythos 2 ordering around a bunch of Sonnet 5.2s and Haiku 5.1s to manage the grunt work.
 Humans already do this, and I've seen the benefits after a month of extensive practice with agentic orchestration.